-A data lakehouse is a new data management paradigm that combines the capabilities of data lakes and data warehouses, enabling BI and ML on all data.
+A data lakehouse is a new, open data management paradigm that combines the capabilities of data lakes and data warehouses, enabling BI and ML on all data.

 Data warehouses have a long history in decision support and business intelligence applications, though were not suited or were expensive for handling unstructured data, semi-structured data, and data with high variety, velocity, and volume.